Kyarra

-The Kyarra was a 6,953-ton (7,065 t) steel cargo and passenger luxury liner, built in Scotland in 1903 for the Australian United Steam Navigation Company.
+Kyarra was a 6,953-ton (7,065 t) steel cargo and passenger luxury liner, built in Scotland in 1903 for the Australian United Steam Navigation Company.

 Construction and launch

 The Kyarra was built at Dumbarton by William Denny and Brothers, and launched on 2 February 1903 on the River Clyde, Scotland.
 Her name was taken from the aboriginal word for a small fillet of possum fur.

 Career

 For ten years Kyarra sailed between Fremantle, Western Australia, where she was registered, and Sydney, New South Wales carrying cargo and passengers.
 She sailed under the flag of the United Steam Navigation Company Limited of London.

 On 6 November 1914 she was requisitioned in Brisbane and converted into a hospital ship (HMAT A.55 Kyarra) for the purpose of transporting the Australian medical units to Egypt.
 The hull was painted white with a large red cross on the side.
 She carried the full staff and equipment of the Nos.
 1 and 2 General Hospitals, the Nos.
 1 and 2 Stationary Hospitals, and the No. 1 Clearing Hospital.

 In March 1915, Kyarra was converted into a troop transport.
 Commonwealth control ended 4 January 1918.